mongodb/specifications/source/unified-test-format/unified-test-format.rst

 The structure of each object is as follows:

 - ``client``: Required string.
-Client entity on which the events are expected to be observed.
+Client entity for which the messages are expected to be observed.
 See `commonOptions_client`_.

 - ``messages``: Required array of `expectedLogMessage`_ objects.
 List of messages, which are expected to be observed (in this order) on the corresponding client while executing `operations`_.
 If the array is empty, the test runner MUST assert that no messages were observed on the client.
+The driver MUST assert that the messages produced are an exact match, i.e. that the expected and actual message counts are the same and that there are no extra messages emitted by the client during the test run.

 expectedLogMessage
 ~~~~~~~~~~~~~~~~~~